phusion/phusion-server-tools/README.md

 Don't forget to update /etc/fstab too.

+### display-queue - Display statistics for local RabbitMQ queues

+This tool displays statistics for RabbitMQ queues in a more friendly formatter than `rabbitmqctl list_queues`.
+The meanings of the columns are as follows:

+ * Messages - Total number of messages in the queue.
+Equal to `Ready + Unack`.
+ * Ready - Number of messages in the queue not yet consumed.
+ * Unack - Number of messages in the queue that have been consumed, but not yet acknowledged.
+ * Consumers - Number of consumers subscribed to this queue.
+ * Memory - The amount of memory that RabbitMQ is using for this queue.

+### watch-queue - Display changes in local RabbitMQ queues

+`watch-queue` combines the `watch` tool with `display-queue`.
+It continuously displays the latest queue statistics and highlights changes.

+### purge-queue - Removes all messages from a local RabbitMQ queue

+`purge-queue` removes all messages from given given RabbitMQ queue.
+It connects to a RabbitMQ server on localhost on the default port.
+Note that consumed-but-unacknowledged messages in the queue cannot be removed.

+    purge-queue <QUEUE NAME HERE>

+### truncate

+Truncates the all passed files to 0 bytes.

 ### silcence-unless-failed

 Runs the given command but only print its output (both STDOUT and STDERR) if its exit code is non-zero.
 The script's own exit code is the same as the command's exit code.